hypertelia/hypertelia.github.io/_posts/2021-06-22-Summer-Solstice-Stone-Circles-Ride.md

 The final circle of my route was the only one I'd visited previously, just a few weeks ago when popping out to catch Damian Hall on his successful Wainright's Coast to Coast FKT run.

 Rolling towards Gamelands stone circle, I finally paid attention to the time.
 It was approaching 8:30pm which boded well for being home for sunset.
 The sun was dropping and the buttercups filling the meadow the circle sits in glowed in the evening light.
-I leant up against the largest stone, which was warmed by the day's sunshine and treated myself to the pork pie and chocolate I'd carried since Keswick.
+I leant up against the largest stone, which was warmed by the day's sunshine and tucked into a celebratory feast of …

 ![desc](/img/sc/stone-circles-18.jpg)
 ![desc](/img/sc/stone-circles-19.jpg)

+… pork pie and chocolate milk that I'd carried since Keswick.
+I don't think I'm alone in this being a staple post and indeed mid-ride treat, and it tasted great.

 ![desc](/img/sc/stone-circles-20.jpg)

+Checking the time again I had about an hour to get home.
+Pretty well timed I thought, albeit through luck rather than design.
+I jumped back on my bike, bumped along the route's final offroad stretch of track and then took the road round to Tebay before dropping down to Borrowdale.
+I'd forgotten just how hilly it was between Tebay and home.
+I was pushing as hard as I could, but every climb became slower and slower.
+As I climbed up towards the village next to mine, I ran out of time.
+9:52pm and the sun had officially set.
+10 minutes later and I was home.
+Tired but pleased with the day's efforts: 8 stone circles visited, ~15 hours ridden, ~270km covered, ~5000m climbed.
+A good way to spend the solstice

+Pick something and JDFI.